 Situated amidst green pastures with a small mountain lake and splendid views over the Val de Bagnes, the Marcel Brunet hut is one of the rare mountain huts in Switzerland that can be accessed by car.
 This cosy, traditional hut offers a mountain experience without requiring any fitness level.

-We spend the evening peeking out the window and marvelling the mountains turning gradually pink and purple.
+We spend the evening peeking out the window and marvelling at the mountains turning gradually pink and purple.
 The craziness of our busy life becomes a distant memory.
 Soon we exchange stories of our adventures with other walkers.
-We learn that the Marcel Brunet hut was built in 1930 and named in memory of the former president of the Geneva Mountain Federation, who died in an avalanche in 1928 while descending from the Mont Fort hut.
+We learn that the Marcel Brunet hut was built in 1930 and named in memory of the former president of the Geneva Mountain Federation, who died in an avalanche in 1928 while descending from the Mont-Fort hut.
 The hut followed the fate of Marcel Brunet.
 It was swept away by an avalanche in 1937 and was rebuilt in 1942 in a safer place.

 The long-time regulars tell us to try their freshly baked fruit tart.
 It’s delicious!
-Later we try their Génépi, a herbal liqueur made from the Génépi aromatic plants from the genus Artemesia that grow high in the mountains.
+Later we try their Génépi, a herbal liqueur made from the Génépi aromatic plants from the genus Artemesia growing high in the mountains.
 With its rich botanical flavour, Génépi can be an acquired taste.
 For me, Génépi is very much a taste of the Alps, an after-dinner quaff.
 I am not the one to turn down a boozy sample.
 After all, Génépi was long consumed for medicinal purposes.

 We try Absinthe from Val-de-Travers, now legal after almost a century-long ban.
 This green liquor has a mystic air, a touch of the supernatural.
 And, of course, we drink Abricotine, the famous eau-de-vie from Valais made from locally grown apricots.
 The choice outweighs our drinking capacities.
 Gazing at the starry sky, we decide we won’t set the alarm for tomorrow morning.

 Access: The Marcel Brunet hut is located in the Val de Bagnes in the canton of Valais in Switzerland.
-It’s accessible by car from Lourtier (only in summer; at the end the road is unpaved but in a good condition).
-In winter, the access is possible with snowshoes or sealskin ski.
+It’s accessible by car from Lourtier (only in summer; at the end, the road is unpaved but in good condition).
+In winter, access is possible with snowshoes or sealskin ski.
 Coming by car, follow the road Martigny – Verbier to Châble and then direction Mauvoisin.
 After the village of Lourtier follow the signs to the Marcel Brunet hut (15-20 min).
 Coming by train, get off at Martigny, take a regional train to Châble and then a taxi to the hut or walk from Lourtier for 3h (or 2h from the parking Barmasse located between Lourtier and Fionnay).

 Additional information: The Marcel Brunet hut can be a starting point for several hikes.

 1. The FXB Panossière hut.
-Located at 2’641m near Corbassière Glacier at the foot of the Grand Combin mountain range, the hut is open from late June to late September.
+Located at 2’641 m near Corbassière Glacier at the foot of the Grand Combin mountain range, the hut is open from late June to late September.
 You can reach it via: 1) La Maye by crossing an impressive suspension bridge 190m long and 70m high near Becca de Sery (2h40) or 2) Avouillons Pass (3h30, more difficult).

 2. Cabane du Col de Mille located at 2’473m at the foot of Mont Rogneux par La Treutze, 3h.